 Could your aspirin use be putting your sight at risk?

-“It is a good question, but at this point there doesn’t appear to be a major link,” says eye surgeon Rishi Singh, MD.
+“It’s a good question, but there doesn’t appear to be a major link,” says eye surgeon Rishi Singh, MD.
 “It is a concern, but it’s not large enough to stop what you are doing.”

 This issue principally affects older patients.
-AMD affects about 1.8 million people and is a leading cause of blindness in people over the age of 65, many of whom take aspirin to relive arthritis pain or reduce the risk of heart attack and stroke.
+AMD affects about 1.8 million people and is a leading cause of blindness in people over the age of 50, many of whom take aspirin to relieve arthritis pain or reduce the risk of heart attack and stroke.

-For example, a study conducted in 2013 found that regular users of aspirin were twice as likely to have wet AMD over the long-term than those not taking it regularly.
-But the differences were reduced when factoring in patients who had not had cardiovascular disease.
+Another study found that regular users of aspirin were twice as likely to have wet AMD over the long-term than those not taking it regularly.
+However, the differences were reduced when factoring in people who had not had cardiovascular disease.

-On the other hand, a large-scale study conducted in 2001 found that low-dose aspirin use may actually slightly reduce the chances of getting AMD.
+On the other hand, one large-scale study found that low-dose aspirin use may actually slightly reduce the chances of getting AMD.
 (Researchers stopped the trial early, however, because of aspirin’s marked beneficial effects on heart attack risk.)

-But when researchers take everything into account, including risks for AMD and benefits of reducing risk for cardiovascular events, aspirin is clearly beneficial,” says Dr. Singh.
+“When researchers take everything into account, including risks for AMD and the benefits of reducing risk for cardiovascular events, aspirin is clearly beneficial,” says Dr. Singh.
 “It may increase the risk of AMD slightly, but it can dramatically reduce the risk of life-threatening conditions.”

-In fact, regular users of aspirin had a 32 percent lower rate of strokes and were 15 percent less likely to have a heart attack than people who didn’t use aspirin regularly, according to a report presented at the 2015 annual meeting of the American Society of Retina Specialists.
+In fact, regular users of aspirin had a 32% lower rate of strokes and were 15% less likely to have a heart attack than people who didn’t use aspirin regularly, according to a report from the American Society of Retina Specialists.

-“It could be that aspirin does affect AMD, but the small potential doesn’t trump the effect on the heart,” Dr. Singh says.
+“It could be that aspirin does affect AMD, but the small potential doesn’t trump the effect on the heart,” he says.